Cornelia Fort: Pearl Harbor attack

 While working as a civilian pilot instructor at Pearl Harbor, Cornelia Fort inadvertently became one of the first witnesses to the Japanese Attack on Pearl Harbor that brought the United States into World War II.
 On December 7, 1941, Fort was in the air near Pearl Harbor teaching takeoffs and landings to a student pilot in an Interstate Cadet monoplane.
 Her airplane and a few other civilian aircraft were the only U.S. planes in the air near the harbor at that time.
 Fort saw a military airplane flying directly toward her and swiftly grabbed the controls from her student to pull up over the oncoming craft.
 It was then she saw the rising sun insignia on the wings.
 Within moments, she saw billows of black smoke coming from Pearl Harbor and bombers flying in.
 She quickly landed the plane at John Rodgers civilian airport near the mouth of Pearl Harbor.
 The pursuing Zero strafed her plane and the runway as she and her student ran for cover.
 The airport manager was killed and two other civilian planes did not return that morning.

-Womans Auxiliary Ferry Squadron (WAFS)
+Women's Auxiliary Ferrying Squadron

 With all civilian flights grounded in Hawaii, Fort returned to the mainland in early 1942.
 She made a short movie promoting war bonds that was successful and led to speaking engagements.
-Later that year, Nancy Love recruited her to serve in the newly established Women's Auxiliary Ferrying Squadron, precursor to the Women Airforce Service Pilots (WASP).
+Later that year, Nancy Love recruited her to serve in the newly established Women's Auxiliary Ferrying Squadron (WAFS), precursor to the Women Airforce Service Pilots.
 She was the second woman accepted into the service.
 The WAFS ferried military planes to bases within the United States.